Dersingham Residents in 1851 - A Summary of the Census

 At Hill House, John Townshend 64, farmed 68 acres and employed two labourers.
 He and his wife Bathsheba were from Ingoldisthorpe.
 They had one house servant Susan Taylor 22, from Shouldham.
 The only other record of John Townshend is in the Directory of 1854.

-John Richers(Riches?)40, was a smallholder with just 4 acres.
+John Riches 40, was a smallholder with just 4 acres.
 A John Riches with such a smallholding appears in the 1839 schedule with his land at the top of Doddshill.
 He lived with his wife Charlotte, 36, and their 8 children.
-Charles,14, Hannah,13, Zod,(daughter) 11, Emma, 9, Ann, 7, Deborah,5, Jacob, 3 and Rebecca 1.
-Living with the family was Henry Richers 20, a carpenter.
+Charles,14, Hannah,13, Zoa (daughter - name confirmed in the original and in the birth registration; it means 'life') 11, Emma, 9, Ann, 7, Deborah,5, Jacob, 3 and Rebecca 1.
+Living with the family was Henry Riches 20, a carpenter.
 All the children were born in Dersingham apart from the two youngest who are listed with Houghton as their birthplace.
 A John Riches is listed in the Directories from 1836 to 1874 as farmer and Rabbit Dealer.

 Thomas Baldwin 40 from Rudham is recorded as a cattle dealer.
 His wife and 8 children were all born in Dersingham.
 His wife Mary Ann was 40.
 The children were Robert,19, Mary Ann 17, Sarah, 14, George, 13, James 11, Tom, 8, John, 6 and William 2.